FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Method

-Extracting $KG_s$ by utilizing $\mathcal{E}_S$ and $\mathcal{R}_S$ is more convenient than extraction without them, as it eliminates the need for entity alignment and ensures that the KG is built using the same schema as $KG_p$.
+Extracting $KG_s$ by utilizing $\mathcal{E}_S$ and $\mathcal{R}_S$ is more convenient and robust than extraction without them, as it eliminates the need for entity alignment and ensures that the KG is built using the same schema as $KG_p$.